ehmatthes/pcc_2e/solutions/chapter_9.md

         self.battery = Battery()

-print("Make an electric car, and check the battery:") my_tesla = ElectricCar('tesla', 'roadster', 2019)
+print("Make an electric car, and check the range:") my_tesla = ElectricCar('tesla', 'roadster', 2019)
-my_tesla.battery.describe_battery()
+my_tesla.battery.get_range()

-print("\nUpgrade the battery, and check it again:") my_tesla.battery.upgrade_battery() my_tesla.battery.describe_battery()
+print("\nUpgrade the battery, and check the range again:") my_tesla.battery.upgrade_battery() my_tesla.battery.get_range()

-print("\nTry upgrading the battery a second time.") my_tesla.battery.upgrade_battery() my_tesla.battery.describe_battery()
 ```

 Output:

 ```
-Make an electric car, and check the battery:
+Make an electric car, and check the range:
-This car has a 75-kWh battery.
+This car can go approximately 260 miles on a full charge.

-Upgrade the battery, and check it again:
+Upgrade the battery, and check the range again:
 Upgraded the battery to 100 kWh.
-This car has a 100-kWh battery.

-Try upgrading the battery a second time.
-The battery is already upgraded.
-This car has a 100-kWh battery.
+This car can go approximately 315 miles on a full charge.
 ```

 [top](#top)